 If you’re human, at some point in your life you’ve made a mistake.
 If you have a conscience, you’ve experienced regret.
 Mistakes are how we learn and grow.
 Regret should be temporary, not something we carry with us through our lifetime.
 Although painful, they serve as a lesson for us to make better decisions in the future and learn the kind of person we want to become.

 As I continue to delve deeper into the spirituality of yoga, I’m amazed at the way it’s changed my way of thinking.
 When you can find purpose in every experience, however painful, then you can make peace with it, and eventually let it go.
 This is how we heal.
 I have found that compassion, understanding and kindness have replaced fear, regret and anger.
 This has also allowed me to see others differently.
 When I encounter difficult people, I see their inner pain masking as these emotions.
-Instead of being upset or frustrated by their words or actions, I feel sorry for them and hope they can learn to let go of whatever they are carrying that is holding them back.
+Instead of being upset or frustrated by their words or actions, I hope they can let go of whatever they are carrying that is holding them back.

 Learning to let go of everything that no longer serves you is a process.
 Allow yourself to experience fear, regret and anger, but don’t allow yourself to live there.